-Screen Printing: A process for transferring an image from a patterned screen to a substrate through a paste forced by a squeegee of a screen printer.
+Screen Printing: A process for transferring an image from a patterned screen stencil to a substrate using a paste forced through by a squeegee of a screen printer.

 Small Outline Integrated Circuit (SOIC): An integrated circuit with two parallel rows of pins in surface mount package.